RSE-Sheffield/RSE-Sheffield.github.io/_posts/2019-11-05-why-database.md

 ## Validation

-"S. aureus", "Stpahylococcus aureus", "s aureus", "staph aureus", "s.
-Aureus".
+"*S. aureus*", "*Stpahylococcus aureus*", "*s aureus*", "*staph aureus*", "*s.
+Aureus*".
 OK, I'm bored typing now!
 Everything in the preceding list means the same thing, but if I want to search or categorise on a column in a spreadsheet with values drawn from it, I will quickly become enraged.
 In general, there's nothing a spreadsheet can do to stop this happening.

 In a database, "validation rules" can be applied to each column